<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 TRM Sample Dashboard-2

 • Perform gap analysis.
-We perform a gap analysis of your most critical telework needs through addressing the following areas: productivity, technology, communications, training, policy, and strategic planning.
+We perform a gap analysis of your most critical telework needs by addressing the following areas: productivity, technology, communications, training, policy, and strategic planning.
 The difference between the TRM score and 100 represents the gap.
 We work with you to develop recommendations to “fill the gap” to improve telework.

 Space Utilization Model